-Weekly Update on COVID-19’s Impact on Business Formation and EntrepreneurshipMay 21, 2020
+Weekly Update on COVID-19’s Impact on Business Formation and EntrepreneurshipAug 6, 2020

 In April 2020, EIG began tracking COVID-19’s impact on prospective entrepreneurial activity in the United States in a blog post analyzing new weekly data on business formation provided by the U.S. Census Bureau.
 EIG will continue to provide updates of this dataset to keep a pulse on the latest trends in business formation.
 The statistics below focus on high-propensity business applications, a specific subset of business applications identified by the Census Bureau as having a high likelihood of turning into true employer businesses.

-The chart below displays the number of high-propensity business applications each week in 2009, for comparison to trends during the Great Recession, as well as in 2019 and 2020.
+The chart below displays the number of high-propensity business applications each week in 2019 and 2020, as well as in 2009 for comparison to trends during the Great Recession.